Shreyash0505/My-Info/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Javascript.
+- 🔭 &nbsp; I’m currently learning Web Development.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Pursuing my Bachelors in Computer Science at D.Y.Patil college of Science and Computer Science.
-- 💼 &nbsp; Student.
+- 💼 &nbsp; Student "2nd Year".
 - 🌱 &nbsp; Enthusiast in Full Stack development, Software Development, AI, Data Science and Cloud Computing .
 - ✍️ &nbsp; Professional gamer and Wildlife/Astro Photography enthusiast.
 - ☕ &nbsp; Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.